aedobbyn/beer-data-science/compile.md

 Now that we have a manageable number of styles, we can see how well fit each cluster is to each style.
 If the features we clustered on perfectly predicted style, there would each color (cluster) would be unique to each facet of the plot.
-(E.g., left entirely blue, second from left entirely green, etc.)
+(E.g., left the left facet would be entirely blue, second from left entirely green, etc.)